onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Universal Global Brain Education

-We’ve allowed our religeos incentive to die out and leaving everything in the hands of the market instead of just a part - we need a moral opt-in tax regime that’s uncorruptible
+We’ve allowed our religios incentive to die out and leaving everything in the hands of the market instead of just a part - we need a moral opt-in tax regime that’s uncorruptible

-The US should i stantly dump a few hundred thousand billion for building this and passing the money through its emergent incentive structure.

-The re-source of civilization

-Make people great again
 Make institutions trustworthy / great again
 MITA